-The signal strength bars at the bottom of the page will not appear until the GPS 12XL has found the satellites indicated at the bottom of the screen.
+The signal strength bars at the bottom of the page will not appear until the GPS 48 has found the satellites indicated at the bottom of the screen.

-If you travel more than 500 miles with the receiver off, reinitialize the unit to your new position by using the EZinit feature.
-To access EZinit, press ENTER from the Satellite Page before any satellites are acquired.
+If you travel over 500 miles with the receiver off, you may reinitialize the unit to your new position by using the EZinit feature.
+To access EZinit press ENTER from the Satellite Status Page before any satellites are acquired.